MeCJay12/lsi-storage-authority/README.md

 		<tr>
 			<th align=left><pre>--publish 9000:9000</pre></th>
 			<th rowspan=2>Client, Optional</th>
 			<th rowspan=2>Opens the port for remote management.
 The default port is 9000.
-This should match LSA_PORT on the client if it is set.</th>
+The number right of the colon (':') should match LSA_PORT on the client if it is set.</th>
 		</tr>
 		<tr>
 			<th align=left><pre>ports:<br>- 9000:9000</pre></th>